armanirodriguez/pecann/README.md

 # pecann
-A lightweight ANN library written in C
+A lightweight artificial neural network library written in C

 This is a very simple artificial neural network library.
 After training with the MNIST handwritten digits dataset, it can correctly identify handwritten digits it has never seen before with ~98% accuracy.
 I have a long way to go with regards to optimization.
 It takes